 Engagement and retention

-There are many ways in which our colleagues are engaged with individually, from one-to-one performance conversations to works councils and Employee Resource Groups (“ERGs”).
-In many of our businesses, leadership make themselves available through all-hands “town hall” meetings in which any employee can raise questions.
+Furthermore there are many ways in which our colleagues are engaged with individually, from one-to-one performance conversations to works councils and Employee Resource Groups (“ERGs”).
+In many of our businesses, leadership make themselves available through all-hands town hall meetings in which any colleague can raise questions.

 Diversity, Equity and Inclusion ("DE&I")

-Senior management positions are now defined as Executive/Senior Leadership, Direct Reports to Executive/Senior Leadership (if in a leadership role) and Key Positions holding a senior position or role of influence in the organisation.
-This revised our baseline to 30% female and 70% male at the start of FY23, on our way to our 2027 target of at least 33% female and 67% male.
+We define senior management positions as Executive/Senior Leadership, direct reports to Executive/Senior Leadership (if in a leadership role) and key positions holding a senior position or role of influence in the organisation, with a 2027 target of at least 33% female and 67% male.

-Furthermore, in 2023 we added the requirement for DE&I to be considered within our five-year planning activities.
+In 2023 we added the requirement for DE&I to be considered within our five-year planning activities which we have continued in 2024.
 Gender is not the only focus of our efforts.
 Chemring strives for diversity on a broad basis including gender, age, background, education, disability, neurodiversity and ethnicity (within the constraints of our regulatory requirements).
 This is an area where we continue to develop both globally and locally and which will be central to our success in the coming years.

 We continue to focus on ethnicity at the various levels within our organisation, as a way of ensuring our workforce is reflective of the communities we are situated in and operate within.
 Our reporting on ethnic diversity at Chemring is set out in the table below.